alechenninger/blog/posts/fakes.md

 ## This is your test.
 This is your test on drugs.

-"Unit" tests–sometimes called "component" tests–in the ontology of testing, isolate a unit of code to ensure it functions correctly.
+"Unit" tests (sometimes called "component" tests) in the ontology of testing, isolate a unit of code to ensure it functions correctly.
 We often contrast these with "integration" tests (confusingly, sometimes also called component tests), which test units together, without isolation.
 We heard writing lots of unit tests is good, because of something about a [pyramid and an ice cream cone][move-fast-don't-break-things], so we have to make sure most of our tests only use isolated units, so that most of our tests are unit tests.

-So let's back up. **Why are we replacing dependencies in order to "isolate units" in the first place?**
+So let's back up. **Why are we replacing dependencies and "isolating units" in the first place?**

 * With stubbed dependencies, there are fewer places to look when there is a test failure.
 This means we can fix bugs faster, so we can _ship to our users more frequently_.